ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   <details>
   <summary>Configure NFS Storage (not recommended for production)</summary>
-  <br>**Note:** Using NFS in a production environment is **not** recommended.
+  <br><strong>Note:</strong> Using NFS in a production environment is <strong>not</strong> recommended.
 It is described here because it is the easiest to get configured and up and running.
 The recommendation is to use rook/Ceph for all persistent storage needs.

-  1. In order to configure persistent storage for the image repositoryml you will need a storage server configured to serve up ReadWriteMany (RWX) volumes.
+  1. In order to configure persistent storage for the image repository you will need a storage server configured to serve up ReadWriteMany (RWX) volumes.
 Creation of an NFS server is beyond the scope of this document, however, to prevent problems, the exports for the mounted NFS volume should be specified with the following options:

   ```
   /storage	*(rw,no_subtree_check,sync,no_wdelay,insecure,no_root_squash)